iAmG-r00t/alx-low_level_programming/0x10-variadic_functions/README.md

 	- If `separator` is `NULL`, don't print it.
 	- Print a new line at the end of your function.
 	- Compile the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 main/1-main.c 1-print_numbers.c -o b`
+2. [One woman's constant is another woman's variable](./2-print_strings.c) : A function that prints strings, followed by a new line.
+	- Prototype: `void print_strings(const char *separator, const unsigned int n, ...);`
+	- Where `separator` is the string to be printed between the strings.
+	- and `n` is the number of strings passed to the function.
+	- You are allowed to use `printf`
+	- If `separator` is `NULL`, don't print it.
+	- If one of the string is `NULL`, print `(nil)` instead.
+	- Print a new line at the end of your function.
+	- Compile the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 main/2-main.c 2-print_strings.c -o c`